 Therefore, coding bootcamps, no matter how appealing, may not all produce the same quality of education or warrant any recognition outside of the tech industry.

 Recommended: How to Pay for Coding Bootcamps

 How Much Do Coding Bootcamps Cost?

-• Scholarships—Some bootcamps offer scholarships for women, minorities, vets and even those experiencing hardships.
-You can often find out about scholarship opportunities by going to the tuition section on the website of any particular program can help uncover these unique opportunities.
+• Scholarships: Some bootcamps offer scholarships for women, minorities, vets and even those experiencing hardships.
+You can often find out about scholarship opportunities by going to the tuition section of the bootcamp’s website.

-• Deferred Tuition—A forgiving financing option, this allows students to enter and complete a coding bootcamp without upfront payment.
+• Deferred Tuition: This allows students to enter and complete a coding bootcamp without upfront payment.
 You are required to pay back your tuition costs only after securing a job.